-- Changelly & ShapeShift are two popular websites to exchange BTC (or other cryptocurrencies) for XRP.
+- Changelly is a popular website to exchange BTC (or other cryptocurrencies) for XRP.
 Personally, I’m a big fan of Changelly.

-- Another method is to use an exchange like Poloneix & buy XRP using Bitcoin or USD.
+- Another method is to use an exchange like Binance & buy XRP using Bitcoin or USD.

 Once you have finalized the way you want to get XRP, the next thing to figure out is where to store them.

 Here are exchanges from where you can get XRP: